Earthbag Village – One Community Pod One

 ADDITIONAL EARTHBAG VILLAGE DETAILS

-The bungalows will be heated by passive solar with backup electric heaters.
+The bungalows will be heated by passive solar and backup space heaters.
 They will be kept cool via the semi-subterranean construction and passive cooling.
 Electricity and heat for all homes and the central Tropical Atrium will be provided by solar (see energy infrastructure page).

 Beautiful and maximally space efficient furniture will make these spaces attractive, cozy, and super functional.